Interfaces

 };

-• when we want to use/call default method implementation from Interface, we should use InterfaceName.super.methodName(); syntax.
+method implementation from Interface, we should use InterfaceName.super.methodName();

 1